-After the selection of the replacement futures contract, the monthly roll for the Index Commodity subject to a roll in that particular month unwinds the old futures contract and enters a position in the new futures contract.
+After the futures contract selection with respect to both the OY Index Commodities and the Non-OY Index Commodities, the monthly roll for each Index Commodity subject to a roll in that particular month unwinds the old futures contract and enters a position in the new futures contract.
 This takes place between the 2nd and 6th Index Business Day of the month.

 On each day during the roll period, new notional holdings are calculated.
-The calculations for the futures contracts on the old Index Commodity that are leaving the Index and the futures contracts on the new Index Commodity are then calculated.
+The calculations for the futures contracts on the old Index Commodities that are leaving the Index and the futures contracts on the new Index Commodities are then calculated.

-On all days that are not monthly index roll days, the notional holdings of the Index Commodity future remains constant.
+On all days that are not monthly index roll days, the notional holdings of each Index Commodity future remains constant.